BrianTrommelen/project-lemone/README.md

 Intake Lemone

 clone project and run `npm install` to download the needed npm packages.
+Run the Gulp task `sass` to generate a css file before opening the HTML.

 WIP list:
   Add more form validations.